My Path to Get to Where I Am

 Being hidden as the forth of five active children had great advantages, as I could make out my own path for myself.
 I was encouraged in my art from as early as I can remember and art was often the only positive marks from my teachers.

-I began university as an Art major, but dropped out to work, as somehow I got married after the first year.
+I began university as an Art major, but dropped out to work because rent needed to be paid.
 I worked in drafting jobs back when it was done with a pen and paper.
 I eventually went to engineering school but wanted to make that harder by having two children in the process.
 I miraculously received a BS in Bioengineering and an MS in Electrical Engineering.
 Being an engineer seemed to me like I was being paid to play.
 Making robots and software was just so much fun and gave another outlet to my love of creating.
 It turns out that I was pretty good at engineering and ended my career as a Vice President trying to guide opinionated, brilliant, quirky, and inspiring teams of creatives.

 After the Engineering career at a bunch of different companies I finally decided in 2017 to stop fitting art in on the side and to pursue creating art full time.

-I live and work in Seattle with my wife - seriously, the same one from when we got married at age 19!
-My children and one grandson live in the area and occupy their time building and teaching.
+I live and work in Seattle.
+My children live in the area and occupy their time building and teaching.
 They are awesome kids and I am super proud and fortunate to get a couple good ones.